 - the treatment is ineffective despite correct application

 Especially pregnant women who suspect having a vaginal yeast infection should always consult a gynaecologist.
-Although vaginal yeast during pregnancy is usually not too much of a problem, it must always be treated.
+Although vaginal yeast infection during pregnancy is usually not too much of a problem, it must always be treated.
 Treatment can – just as easily as in non-pregnant women – be carried out using KadeFungin 3.
 Safety of the active ingredient clotrimazole for use in pregnancy has been well studied.

-KadeFungin products for vaginal yeast
+KadeFungin products for vaginal yeast infection

 The 3-day therapy with KadeFungin 3, with the active ingredient clotrimazole, is an effective, quick-acting and well-tolerated treatment for acute symptoms of vaginal yeast infections.
 The medicinal product is available over-the-counter in pharmacies without the need for a prior visit to a doctor.
 KadeFungin 3 can be used: